h43z/writeups/0922-intigriti.md

   // all now hold a window reference to the embedded page
 </script>
 ```
-Now we can use `postMessage` to send it any message.
+Now we can now use `postMessage` to send it any message.
 ```
-<iframe id=i onload=run() src="https://challenge-0922.intigriti.io"></iframe>
+<iframe onload=run() src="https://challenge-0922.intigriti.io"></iframe>
 <script>
   run = e => {
-    // the iframe onload event is not enough to be sure that
+    // the iframe onload event is not enough to make sure that
-    // the embedded iframe has finished loading it's javascript and set its
+    // the embedded iframe has finished loading it's javascript listeners
-    // own event handlers.
-    // to be extra sure we will wait for another 100 milliseconds before
+    // To be extra sure we will wait for another 100 milliseconds before
     // we send a message
-    setTimeout(_ => i.contentWindow.postMessage('hello', '*'), 100)
+    setTimeout(_ => frames[0].postMessage('hello', '*'), 100)
   }
 </script>
 ```
 But the challenge has a check in place to make sure it's only processing messages
-coming from the the right place, the `magic.php` page.
+coming from what it considers the right place, the `magic.php` page.
 You will find in the `index.php` this code.

 ```